-FX VaR Modeling.
+GFX VaR Modeling.
 As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model and applying the historical simulation methodology.
-This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
+This statistical model provides estimates, based on high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates and interest rates were to occur over a small number of days.
 The model incorporates FX and interest rate volatilities and correlations in price movements among the currencies.

-The FX VaR measures are computed in a vended software application which reads FX positions directly from Northern Trust's trading systems each day.
+The GFX VaR measures are computed in a vended software application which reads GFX positions directly from Northern Trust's trading systems each day.
 Data vendors provide FX rates and interest rates for all currencies.
-The Risk Management function monitors on a daily basis VaR model inputs and outputs for reasonableness.
+The Risk Management function on a daily basis monitors VaR model inputs and outputs for reasonableness.

 VaR Variations.
-Northern Trust monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
-Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally weighted and exponentially weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
-Those alternative measures provide management an array of corroborating metrics and alternative perspectives on Northern Trust's market risks.
+Northern Trust monitors several variations of the GFX VaR measures to meet specific regulatory and internal management needs.
+Variations include different methodologies (historical simulation, Monte Carlo simulation and Taylor approximation), horizons of one day and ten days, confidence levels of 95% and 99%, subcomponent VaRs using only FX drivers and only IR drivers, and look-back periods of one year, two years and four years.
+The alternative measures provide management an array of corroborating metrics and alternative perspectives on Northern Trust's market risks.